jumpstart-org/.github/README.md

-We help businesses and students create standout websites and achieve digital goals.
-Let us bring your vision to life!
+Helping businesses and students create standout websites, projects and achieve other web-related tasks.
+Connect with us to start!